Top of Miyazaki’s Sonnar SONNETAR 50mm F1.1

-A review and photo examples using the Ms-Optics SONNETAR 50mm F1.1 with a Leica digital rangefinder camera.
+A review and sample photos of the Ms-Optics SONNETAR 50mm F1.1 used with a Leica digital rangefinder camera.

 Table of contents